codefornola/nola-transit-map/README.md

 You need to get the key from Ben on Slack in #civic-hacking.
 If you aren't in the NOLA Devs slack here is an invite: https://nola.slack.com/join/shared_invite/zt-4882ja82-iGm2yO6KCxsi2aGJ9vnsUQ

-You need a few things deps your machine:
+You need a few things your machine on your machine to build the project.
+If you are an `asdf` user there is a .tool-versions file with acceptable versions of node, npm, and go, but not make to keep from conflicting with system build tools.

 * node and npm
 * go